- College Scoreboard, U.S. Department of Education, Accessed October 2016, https://collegescorecard.ed.gov/

 Step 2: Evaluate Your Past Experience

-Now that you know where you're headed, it's time to look back and consider your previous college experience.
+If you know where you'd like to be heading, it might be time to look back and consider your previous college experience.

 - What classes did you enjoy and which were a struggle?